uploadtigris/javascript-mastery/README.md

 # javascript-mastery
-programs following a tutorial to learn about JavaScript
+Programs utilizing JavaScript, HTML, and CSS following a tutorial to learn about JavaScript